TomPace101/nanopore_diffusion/notes.md

 # ill-sleep (and debug of the PNP-reaction solver)
 The solver module:
+- finish its own TODO items
 - need the appropriate data extraction methods
   - model steps to VTK file
   - data series at watched points

 The problem:
-- create a notebook that uses that gmsh square instead of RectangleMesh
-- create a debug model definition file that tests the same parameters as the notebooks Now you can really compare apples and apples.
+- create a debug model definition file that tests the same parameters as the notebooks Then you can more readily compare the notebook and the module.

 Other stuff:
 - I need to figure out how to exclude CaCaM in the weak form for diffusion but not electric potential